grpc/proposal/L82-core-event-engine.md

     /// When the lookup is complete, the \a on_resolve callback will be invoked
     /// with a status indicating the success or failure of the lookup.
     /// Implementations should pass the appropriate statuses to the callback.
-    /// For example, callbacks might expect to receive DEADLINE_EXCEEDED when
+    /// For example, callbacks might expect to receive DEADLINE_EXCEEDED or
+    /// NOT_FOUND.
+    ///
-    /// the deadline is exceeded or CANCELLED if the lookup was cancelled. virtual LookupTaskHandle LookupHostname(LookupHostnameCallback on_resolve,
+    /// If cancelled, \a on_resolve will not be executed. virtual LookupTaskHandle LookupHostname(LookupHostnameCallback on_resolve,
                                             absl::string_view address,
                                             absl::string_view default_port,